 BASEBALL FANS OF THIS ERA

 I have always been an avid fan of baseball.
-I grew up watching: McGwire, Bonds, Clemens, etc. These guys were the best of the best.
+I grew up watching: McGwire, Bonds, Clemens, just to name a few.
+These guys were the best of the best.
 I followed their entire careers and to tell me their not Hall of Fame worthy, well I feel like I’m being punished right along with them.
 The Generation X’ers that followed the game will tell you without a doubt, in their hearts, they are Hall of Famers.
 They are the All Stars, the Babe Ruth’s, the Mickey Mantle’s of our era.

 To the Baby Boomers – I see your arguments and they are valid.
 And I respect them.
 But when will you take responsibility and realize that perhaps you had something to do with this too?
 You see you knew what was going on, the Players Union knew what was going on, the owners knew what was going on, the MLB knew what was going on.
-Yet nobody said or did anything and now we the Generation X’ers are left holding the bag and it doesn’t smell very good either.
+Yet nobody said or did anything about it and do you know why, because it was profitable.
+Now we the Generation X’ers are left holding the bag and it doesn’t smell very good either.

 Victor Roman Sr